supposedly/nutshell/README.md

 then simply expanded by Nutshell into one of Golly's symmetry types.
 Provided by Nutshell is a small "standard library" of sorts that comes with the following:

+- `symmetries: nutshell.ExplicitPermute`: Permute symmetry, but differs in that it does *not* attempt to infer the desired amounts of its given terms: if a term is given with no tilde, it is treated as `~ 1` rather than being spread out across the transition like
+  `symmetries: permute` would do.
 - `symmetries: nutshell.AlternatingPermute`: Permutational symmetry, like `symmetries: permute`, but only between every *second* cell in a napkin.
 Under the Moore neighborhood, this means that cellstates are permuted between orthogonal neighbors and, separately, between diagonal neighbors; under vonNeumann, that cellstates are permuted between opposing pairs of neighbors; and, under hexagonal, between [N, SE, W] and [E, S, NW].
-  This symmetry type supports the tilde-based shorthand, but it only spreads terms out within their permute space (as in, `0, 1, 2; 0` results in the Moore transition `0, 1, 2, 1, 2, 1, 2, 1, 2; 0` because the 1 and 2 are distributed into alternating slots).
+  This symmetry type supports the tilde-based shorthand in the same manner as `symmetries: nutshell.ExplicitPermute`, but it only spreads terms out __within their permute space__ (as in, `0, 1, 2; 0` results in the Moore transition `0, 1, 2, 1, 2, 1, 2, 1, 2; 0` because the 1 and 2 are distributed into alternating slots).
 - `symmetries: nutshell.Rotate2`: Identical to Golly's hexagonal `rotate2`, but allows Moore and vonNeumann as well.
 - `symmetries: nutshell.ReflectVertical`: Vertical reflection.
-- `symmetries: nutshell.\ReflectDiagonal`: Reflection about the NW-SW diagonal axis.
+- `symmetries: nutshell.\ReflectDiagonal`: Reflection about the NW-SE diagonal axis.
-- `symmetries: nutshell./ReflectDiagonal`: Reflection about the SE-NE diagonal axis.
+- `symmetries: nutshell./ReflectDiagonal`: Reflection about the SE-NW diagonal axis.
 - `symmetries: nutshell.XReflectDiagonal`: Reflection about both diagonal axes.
 - `symmetries: nutshell.ExplicitPermute`: Permute symmetries, but there is no automatic expansion of tilde-omitted terms; omission of a tilde here is equivalent to `~ 1`.
 An error will be raised if an incorrect amount of terms results.